MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/partner-landing-zone.md

 # Help with your landing zone

 Getting your Azure landing zone (ALZ) done right and on time is important.
 Working with a certified Azure partner is a great way to get the support you need to build your ALZ.
+We will show you how to find a partner and what to expect from your partner.

 *Two options* - There  two options to find an ALZ partner (*see image*).